ricardopieper/horse/README.md

 ---------------------

 Expect a lot of duplicated code while I'm figuring out the data model.
-There is some `unsafe` and `UnsafeCell` in some locations, which is not ideal, but Python doesn't care about data races :p
+There is some `unsafe` and `UnsafeCell` in some locations, which is not ideal, but Python doesn't care about data races :p it doesn't affect the state of the interpreter though, just the user data in memory.

 When things are more figured out, the code in the interpreter will probably shrink significantly.